Kaleen

 The level of cultural diversity witnessed in Kaleen was found to be above average when compared nationally for a number of language and cultural background related metrics

-Kaleen's population was found to be more culturally diverse than most local markets, with 30.1% born overseas and 26.5% speaking a language other than English at home.
-Christianity was the predominant religion in Kaleen as of 2021, making up 45.0% of its population.
-Notably, Judaism comprised 0.2% of Kaleen's population, higher than the Australian Capital Territory average of 0.1%.
+Kaleen was found to have a higher cultural diversity than most local markets, with 30.1% of its population born overseas and 26.5% speaking a language other than English at home.
+Christianity is the predominant religion in Kaleen, making up 45.0% of its population.
+However, Judaism stands out as it comprises 0.2% of Kaleen's population, compared to the regional average of 0.2%.

 Frequently Asked Questions - Diversity